The purpose of this article is to outline the Medicaid Documentation Request and Upload Process.

 INDIVIDUAL EDUCATION PLAN (IEP) - An IEP must be uploaded under the following circumstances:

-• Following an Annual Review Meeting
+- Following an Annual Review Meeting

-• Following a Program Review Meeting (if the frequency, duration or class size changes)
+- Following a Program Review Meeting (if the frequency, duration or class size changes)

-• Following an New Referral Meeting (if the child is identified)
+- Following an New Referral Meeting (if the child is identified)

-• Following a Re-Evaluation Meeting
+- Following a Re-Evaluation Meeting

-• If a child is receiving Medicaid related services for the summer and winter sessions, there must be an IEP uploaded for each session unless both the summer and winter services are listed on the initial IEP for the school year.
+- If a child is receiving Medicaid related services for the summer and winter sessions, there must be an IEP uploaded for each session unless both the summer and winter services are listed on the initial IEP for the school year.

-To check whether you are missing IEPs, use the Missing IEPs Report.
 This report will give you a list of children for whom an IEP (or a component of an IEP) is missing.
 IEPs are not verified as an all-inclusive document.
 Why?
 There may be several services listed on a child's IEP (OT/PT/SP) - one (or more) of these services may be okay to verify (because the Portal enrollment matches the IEP mandate); however, there may be one (or more) services that cannot be verified for any of the reasons listed below:

-• The frequency, duration or class size in the Portal does not match the IEP mandate
+- The frequency, duration or class size in the Portal does not match the IEP mandate

-• The dates in the Portal do not match the service dates on the IEP
+- The dates in the Portal do not match the service dates on the IEP

-• An IEP was uploaded, but it was for the wrong child.
+- An IEP was uploaded, but it was for the wrong child.

 In the example below all the services listed on the IEP could not be verified.

-• The IEP delineates OT as 2x30I, but is entered into the Portal as 3x30IAt this point we are looking for another IEP that shows the 3x30I frequency/duration
+- The IEP delineates OT as 2x30 Individual, but is entered into the Portal as 3x30 Individual.
+At this point we are looking for another IEP that shows the 3x30 Individual frequency/duration or if the IEP is correct, we need the enrollment to be corrected by the school district or county.

-• The other service listed on the IEP (Speech) can be verified because the Portal enrollment matches the IEP mandate.
+- The other service listed on the IEP (Speech) can be verified because the Portal enrollment matches the IEP mandate.

 IEPs will also show as "missing" when the IEP service dates differ from the Portal enrollment dates (e.g., IEP Dates 9/4/18 to 6/25/19 - Portal Enrollment Dates 9/1/18 to 6/28/19) This cannot be verified because there is a chance of Medicaid being billed for attendances that fall outside of the service dates shown on the IEP.
+If any service line on the IEP cannot be verified to the Portal Enrollment, the IEP will maintain a status of "missing"

 How to Upload an IEP:

 Requests for Outstanding IEPs: As previously mentioned, in order to verify a Portal enrollment to a child's IEP, the dates of the enrollment, the frequency, duration and class size must match the IEP (exactly) for each therapy/service delineated on the IEP.
-If any service delineated on the IEP cannot be verified to the Portal enrollment, the IEP will remain as "missing" and you will continue to receive requests to upload an IEP that matches the enrollment criteria.
+If any service delineated on the IEP cannot be verified to the Portal enrollment, the IEP will remain as "missing" and you may receive requests to upload an IEP that matches the enrollment criteria.

 If you receive a request for an outstanding IEP, please obtain the IEP document and upload it to the Portal at your earliest convenience.
 If the enrollment was entered incorrectly and an IEP does not exist for the requested service/frequency/duration/class size, please reply with that information.